EmperorBIE/MultiEncryption/README.md

 # MultiEncryption
-A encryption tools based on QT5 in C++, offers Playfair, Hill encryption functionalities.
+A Playfair and Hill encryption/decryption tool, based on QT5 in C++, offers Playfair, Hill encryption functionalities.

 ## Platform
 This program was build on Widonws 10, x86 architecture.To run it, click the shortcut named 'MultiEncryption.exe'.